galib19/galib19.github.io/_pages/about.md

 ***

-As a 4th year Ph.D. candidate in Computer Science specializing in Artificial Intelligence (AI) and its application, with a solid foundation in Software Engineering and a diverse research background that includes multi-disciplinary collaborative experience, I am confident that my skills and expertise can contribute significantly to societal advancements.
+As a Ph.D. candidate in Computer Science specializing in Machine Learning, with a solid foundation in Software Engineering and a proven track record of multi-disciplinary research collaboration, I am committed to advancing knowledge through innovative contributions in AI.
+My experience and academic degrees present a unique blend of proficiency in deep learning, machine learning, statistics, and software engineering.

 Currently, I am pursuing my Ph.D. in Computer Science and Engineering at Michigan State University from Fall 2020.
 My research involves developing novel deep learning frameworks that can effectively model extreme events in time series data with the incorporation of Extreme Value Theory (EVT), self-supervised learning, representation learning, and diffusion-based generative modeling.
 Specifically, my research focus is on both predictive and generative modeling to overcome the challenges associated with extreme value analysis in time series.
 Working as a Graduate Research Assistant (GRA) in [DMiner Lab @ MSU](https://www.egr.msu.edu/~ptan/dminer/) under the supervision of [Dr. Pang-Ning Tan](https://www.cse.msu.edu/~ptan/), I am actively engaged in pushing the boundaries of knowledge in my field.